Your Honor (Indian TV series): Reception

 Saibal Chatterjee from NDTV praised the performances of the cast stating "Mita Vashisht is brilliant.
 Varun Badola stands tall in the guise of a family man forced by circumstances to stoop low".
 Jyoti Kanyal from India Today expressed in her review on the series as a gripping tale of lies and manipulations.
 Arushi Jain from The Indian Express shared her first impressions on the series stating "The climax of every episode leaves you at the edge-of-your-seat, and the thrills keep coming as the episodes pass".
 Nandini Ramnath from Scroll.in explained and stated how the series depicts that the family comes before law.

 Archika Khurana of The Times of India rated season 2 3.5/5 and stated "Your Honor will leave you at the point where you would want to know what will happen next.
 Most importantly, if you like the first season, this one is a perfect follow-up with some riveting performances."

-Saibal Chatterjee from NDTV gave season 2 3 stars out of 5 and stated "Your Honor Season 2 is the sort of web series that is easy to recommend - it is riveting all way."
+Saibal Chatterjee from NDTV gave the second season, 3 stars out of 5 and stated "Your Honor Season 2 is the sort of web series that is easy to recommend - it is riveting all way."